cielong/pyfx/README.md

 ## Usage
 ### CLI
-*pyfx* comes with a CLI, which you can use to directly open a JSON file.
+*pyfx* comes with a CLI, which you can use:
 * To open a JSON file
   ```bash
    pyfx JSON_FILE